-NHS funding is high on the political agenda with extra funding promised by the Government.
+NHS funding is high on the political agenda with extra funding promised by the new majority Conservative government.
 An extra £20 billion has been committed to the NHS over the next five years.
 This includes a 14% rise in capital funding for the NHS in England to £6.7 billion in 2019/20.